 Another example is the destruction of personal property that belongs to the victim.
 In addition, threats of harm or the threatened or actual use of a weapon could result in an injunction.
 Threats of physical harm aimed at family members, close friends or associates or the petitioner are also examples of behavior that could require an injunction.
 Stalking, harassment, cyber stalking and domestic violence are all too common in Florida as well as across the nation.

 When individuals find themselves faced with any of these frightening issues, they might be in the dark as to their rights and how to proceed to protect themselves, their family and friends, as well as their pets.
 An injunction could be in order and an attorney could help a victim with obtaining one and taking legal steps for protecting life and limb.

 Stalkers can drive crazy and out of control.
-When the victim of a stalker doesn’t address the stalker problem firmly and aggressively by hiring an Orange county Private investigator; the victims of a stalker usually become a 5150 which is a term used by the police for mentally instable.
+When the victim of a stalker doesn’t address the stalker problem firmly and aggressively by hiring an Orange County Private investigator; the victims of a stalker usually become a 5150 which is a term used by the police for mentally unstable.